Gin: Etymology

 The name gin is a shortened form of the older English word genever, related to the French word genièvre and the Dutch word jenever.
 All ultimately derive from juniperus, the Latin for juniper.

 History

-Origin: 11th and 13th-century mentions
+Origin: 13th-century mentions

 The earliest known written reference to jenever appears in the 13th-century encyclopaedic work Der Naturen Bloeme (Bruges), with the earliest printed recipe for jenever dating from 16th-century work Een Constelijck Distileerboec (Antwerp).

-Gin's roots can be further traced to 11th-century Benedictine monks in Salerno, in southern Italy, to a monastery surrounded by an area rich in juniper trees.
-These monks used a swan-necked alembic still.
 The monks used it to distill sharp, fiery, alcoholic tonics, one of which was distilled from wine infused with juniper berries.
 They were making medicines, hence the juniper.
-As a medicinal herb, juniper had been an essential part of doctors' kits for centuries: the Romans burned juniper branches for purification, and plague doctors stuffed the beaks of their plague masks with juniper to supposedly protect them from the Black Death.
+As a medicinal herb, juniper had been an essential part of doctors' kits for centuries; plague doctors stuffed the beaks of their plague masks with juniper to supposedly protect them from the Black Death.
 Across Europe, apothecaries handed out juniper tonic wines for coughs, colds, pains, strains, ruptures and cramps.
 These were a popular cure-all, though some thought these tonic wines to be a little too popular, and consumed for enjoyment rather than medicinal purposes.